Admissions Policy and Procedures

 • GDST schools are broadly selective.
 Places are offered to prospective pupils on the basis of their potential to thrive in the educational environment provided

-• Admission is usually dependent on achieving an acceptable standard in an assessment or examination appropriate to the age group and academic pace of the school.
-Such examinations and assessments are expected to be free of bias, and due consideration will be given to individual needs and prior educational experience in making any decision on the offer of a place.
-In exceptional circumstances, schools may adjust their established selection processes, provided that there is sufficient justification in doing so and the alternative procedure adheres to principles of fairness and transparency.
+• Due consideration will be given to prior educational experience in making any decision on the offer of a place.
+In exceptional circumstances, schools may adjust their established selection processes, provided that there is sufficient justification in doing so and the alternative procedure adheres to principles of equality, fairness and transparency.

 • Each GDST school sets out in its registration the age range of students it is legally allowed to make provision for.
 Major age range changes are subject to approval by Council.
 Admission will last until the student completes year 13 unless the parent contract comes to an end sooner.